 Hepatitis C treatment

-Drug treatment is available and has recently improved, with a better success rate and fewer side effects.
+Drug treatment is available and has few side effects.
 In fact, 90-95% of people can be cured by the new medications, known as direct acting antivirals (DAAs).
 These are taken in tablet form once or twice a day, typically for 12 weeks.

 You can find out more detailed information about treatment for hepatitis C on the Hepatitis C Trust website.

 If you have hepatitis C you should also:

 - avoid smoking as it can make the liver damage worse